 - The biological classification of all living things.

-- There is a similarity of form and function, or creatures act today as they did in the past.
+- There is a similarity in form and function, or creatures act today as they did in the past.

-- The fossil record is reconstructed to demonstrate evolution of particular species.
+- The fossil record is reconstructed to demonstrate the evolution of particular species.

 Gaps in the Fossil Record